 Trigger points and how they affect your fitness

 Even the untrained can clearly feel the small bumps.
-Trigger points can be found in many parts of the body.
+Trigger points are found everywhere in the body.
 Many people don’t know that they are one of the most common causes of sports injuries.
 And they cause discomfort not where they are found but in a completely different place.
-Experienced doctors and therapists can nevertheless treat them specifically.
+Doctors and therapists can nevertheless treat them specifically.

 What are trigger points?